smanzing/UdacityTennis/Report.md

 $$p_i = |\delta_i|+ E,$$

 with $E > 0$ to ensure that experiences can also be sampled in case $|\delta_i| = 0$.
 A greater temporal difference error corresponds to a higher priority.
-The priority is used to compute the sampling probability for each experience when:
+The priority is used to compute the sampling probability $P_i$ for each experience:

 $$P_i = \frac{p_i^a}{\sum_k p_k^a},$$